numb3r3/rosetta_stone/README.md

 # 🏄 Introducton
 make your deep learning life easier

-**Rosetta Stone** is a toolkit that aims to make your deep learning life easier.
+**Rosetta Stone** is a lightweight framework that aims to make your deep learning life easier.
 It enables users to performe end-to-end experiment quickly and efficiently.
 In comparison with the other open source libraries, Rosetta is an alternate low-code toolkit that can be used to perform deep learning tasks with only few lines of code.
-Rosetta is essentially a wrapper aroud pytorch, apex, tensorboardX and many more.
+It easy to use and make you focus on designing your models!

+***Note: `master` branch is the developing branch.
+The newest release is `v1.1.11`.**

 ## Features